List of Cradle of Filth members: 1991–1999

-1998–2006
+1999–2012

-During the recording of the EP From the Cradle to Enslave, the band went through several drummer changes – in early 1999, Barker left to join Dimmu Borgir; he was initially replaced by former member Was Sarginson, followed briefly by Dave Kunt (real name Dave Hirschheimer), and finally by Adrian Erlandsson in the summer.
-In July 1999, after the EP was recorded, Pyres left Cradle of Filth.
-By October, Stuart Anstis and Les Smith had also parted ways with the group; the former was reportedly sacked, while the latter left.
-Stuart Anstis passed away in August 2022 at the age of 48.
+Nicholas Barker left in early 1999 to join Dimmu Borgir.
+He was initially replaced by Was Sarginson, then briefly by Dave Kunt (real name Dave Hirschheimer), and finally by Adrian Erlandsson that summer.
+In July 1999, after the recording of EP From the Cradle to Enslave, Gian Pyres also left.
+By October, Stuart Anstis and Les Smith had also parted ways with the group — the former reportedly sacked.
 Shortly after their departures, a new lineup was announced including returning guitarists Paul Allender and Pyres.
 After initially touring with Mark Newby-Robson on keyboards, the band brought in Martin Powell as Smith's permanent replacement.

 After the band released Midian in 2000, Bitter Suites to Succubi in 2001 and Live Bait for the Dead in 2002, their next lineup change came in July 2001 when long-term bassist Robin Graves left for "personal reasons".
 He was replaced by Dave Pybus, initially on a temporary basis but later permanently.
 Pyres left the group for a second time in August 2002.
-After the recording of Damnation and a Day, he was replaced by James McIlroy (sometimes credited as "Germs Warfare").
+After the recording of Damnation and a Day, he was replaced by James McIlroy.
+Nymphetamine was released in 2004, before Pybus left for "personal reasons" in January 2005.
+Powell followed in May, citing similar reasons for his departure.
+McIlroy left in August, with Pybus returning on bass and his replacement Charles Hedger taking over the vacated guitar role.

-Nymphetamine was released in 2004, before another string of lineup changes.
-First, in January 2005, Pybus left the band for "personal reasons".
-Powell followed in May, claiming similar reasons for his departure.
-McIlroy also left in August, with Pybus returning on bass and his replacement Charles Hedger taking over the vacated guitar role.
-The 2006 album Thornography was recorded with former touring keyboardist Mark Newby-Robson, while Rosie Smith handled keyboards on a touring basis.
-Shortly after the release of Thornography in October 2006, Erlandsson left to focus on his work in two side projects.
+Thornography was recorded with former touring keyboardist Mark Newby-Robson, while Rosie Smith handled keyboards on a touring basis.
+Shortly after the album's October 2006 release, Erlandsson left to focus on his work in two side projects.
 He was replaced by Martin "Marthus" Škaroupka.

-Since 2006

-COF's 2008 album Godspeed on the Devil's Thunder was recorded by the core quartet of Filth, Allender, Pybus and Škaroupka (along with Deva), as Hedger had stepped back into a touring only role.
+The 2008 follow-up Godspeed on the Devil's Thunder was recorded by the core quartet of Filth, Allender, Pybus and Škaroupka (along with Deva), as Hedger had stepped back into a touring only role.
 Shortly after its release, Deva left the band after a series of altercations with Filth.
-By the summer of 2009, touring members Hedger and Smith had been replaced by returning guitarist James McIlroy and new keyboardist Ashley Ellyllon (who also handled Deva's vocals), respectively.
+By the summer of 2009, Hedger and Smith had been replaced by returning guitarist McIlroy and new keyboardist Ashley Ellyllon (who also handled Deva's vocals), respectively.
 Ellyllon performed on 2010's Darkly, Darkly, Venus Aversa, before she was replaced by Caroline Campbell in early 2011.
 By the time the band started recording The Manticore and Other Horrors in spring 2012, Campbell had left and Pybus had been replaced by Daniel Firth.